 A pre-departure message is also sent to the applicant with important program information.
 We will mail you or the applicant (via UPS) an acceptance packet with additional information and paperwork, including the DS-2019 Form and DS-7002 Form, which applicants will need in order to apply for a visa.
 You will need to send this information with any additional pre-departure information you wish to include to the participants or give it to them in person.
 Under no circumstances are you permitted to photocopy or scan the DS-2019 Form.

 After receiving confirmation we’ve approved their sponsorship application, participants must schedule an interview at the U.S. Embassy or Consulate.
 Many International Cooperators schedule these appointments for their applicants or send several applicants to the embassy/consulate together.
 At a minimum, applicants should take the following documents to their interview:

 Program approval by InterExchange does not guarantee a visa will be issued.
-Consular officials may request any information they deem necessary to make a decision, and the final decision regarding whether to issue a visa is up to them.
+Consular officials may request any information they deem necessary to make a decision, and the final decision regarding whether to issue a visa is at the discretion of the U.S Embassy or Consulate.
 Applicants who are granted the J-1 Visa can then make final arrangements to travel to the U.S. It is highly recommended that participants do not schedule travel until they have secured a visa.
 The period of time for their application to be reviewed by InterExchange as well as the embassy/consulate will vary.